CONFOUNDED STUDY PRODUCES DANGEROUS IMPLICATIONS

 Hohmann, A., Fehr, U., Reuss, A., Kieser, S., & Straub, S. (2010).
 Specific strength training and start performance in swimming.
 A paper presented at the XIth International Symposium for Biomechanics and Medicine in Swimming, Oslo, June 16–19, 2010.

-In this study it was hypothesized that improving maximum strength and power in squat, counter movement, and drop jumps leads to better start times in elite swimmers (M = 5; F = 2).
+In this study it was hypothesized that improving maximum strength and power in squat, counter movement, and drop jumps lead to better start times in elite swimmers (M = 5; F = 2).
 Ss from different German national swim teams performed a four-week training intervention to optimize maximum strength and jumping power, as well as the start technique.
 In single case experiments, each S performed maximum swim start trials as well as strength and jumping power tests before and after the four-week training period.
 Four weeks later a retention test was administered.
 The overall start time over a distance of 7.5 m was recorded by video analysis.
 Kinematic parameters (block time, flight time, and overall start time, angles at take-off and water entry, take-off velocity) were calculated by motion analysis.

 Ss improved strength and power, as well as start time.
 The best female S (WC 2006 qualifier) improved maximum strength of both legs, and drop jump index (136 to 166 pts) during the training period.
 In the final qualification competition, the best female and male S reached personal best start times in both crawl and backstroke.